BBOXX/AWS-Lambda-utilities/README.md

 # Aim of this project

-The aim of this project is to provide utitites to speep up development of python projects using aws lambda by reducing the update of the lambda function to one command.
+The aim of this project is to provide utilities to speep up development of python projects using aws lambda by reducing the update of the lambda function to one command.
 This is particularly useful for projects that require several iterations of deployment which would make building the zip package as required by aws a painful and repetitive task.
 The main functionality offered is the automatic zip package building and update of the lambda function.